TrevorHProgramming/TrevorHProgramming.github.io/README.md

 Lots of bugfixes and a couple new features.

 New features:
-Exporting the file you have selected will have that file chosen by default on the export popup if it's the right file type.</br>
+Exporting the file you have selected will have that file chosen by default on the export popup if it's the right file type.<br>
 Bulk importer and exporter for VBIN and ITF files.
 Select a file path and the program will do the rest.

 Bug fixes:
-Attempting to export a texture while a different texture is selected will no longer crash the program.</br>
+Attempting to export a texture while a different texture is selected will no longer crash the program.<br>
-Cancelling a file export should actually cancel it, preventing further prompts.</br>
+Cancelling a file export should actually cancel it, preventing further prompts.<br>
-Loading multiple files with the same file name will give them a numbered disambiguation in the file list and export options.</br>
+Loading multiple files with the same file name will give them a numbered disambiguation in the file list and export options.<br>
-GeometrySets will export all position data instead of just the first set's.</br>
+GeometrySets will export all position data instead of just the first set's.<br>
-BDB files should now load properly.</br>
+BDB files should now load properly.<br>
 UVs should be properly flipped (let me know if this is actually fixed correctly)

 Known issues: